ie3-institute/PowerSystemDataModel/docs/readthedocs/models/models.rst

 ***********
 Validation Utils
 ***********
-The methods in ValidationUtils can be used to check that created input objects are valid, meaning their parameters have valid values and they are correctly connected
+The methods in ValidationUtils can be used to check that created input objects are valid, meaning their parameters have valid values and they are correctly connected.

 .. toctree::
    :maxdepth: 1

-   /ValidationUtils
+   ValidationUtils